Building a granny flat

 A new building consent exemption allows you to add a second home of up to 70 square metres to your property, as long as you follow the rules.

-The exemption is for small, self-contained homes on the same property as your main house, often called granny flats.
+The exemption is for small, single-storey, self-contained homes on the same property as your main house, often called granny flats.
+To qualify for the exemption, you need to meet certain criteria.

 - it has a simple design and meets the Building Code